own-pt/nomlex-pt/README.md

 NomLex-PT aims to create a similar resource for (Brazilian) Portuguese.

-The latest version with 4,240 nominalizations is available embedded in the http://github.com/own-pt/openWordnet-PT.
+The latest version with around 4,240 nominalizations is available integrated in the http://github.com/own-pt/openWordnet-PT.
 The list can be easly obtained with SPARQL: